 - Personal or family history of bowel cancer

 - History of polyps in the colon, as result of ulcerative colitis or Crohn's Disease

 Surgery is the primary treatment for bowel cancer.
-However, depending on the location, size and stage of your cancer combined treatment with chemotherapy and/or radiotherapy either before or after surgery may be recommended.
+However, depending on the location, size and stage of your cancer combined treatment with chemotherapy and/or radiation therapy either before or after surgery may be recommended.

-Patients considered for radiotherapy may receive this either:
+Patients considered for radiation therapy may receive this either: